 If you have time, make sure to also check out Inari Shrine.

-It’s quite a hike if you want to get to the top so if you’re looking for just a quick picture, walk up to the first post, snap your camera and head back down to the vendors.
+It's quite a hike if you want to get to the top so if you're looking for just a quick picture, walk up to the first post, snap your camera and head back down to the vendors.
 The best snack at Inari Shrine?
 The fried chicken.
-At 500 yen you get several large pieces of spiced fried chicken, the best that I’ve ever had.
+One portion is 500 yen and worth every penny.

 On the way back to the subway, check out the udon restaurant with a cat picture outside.
-What makes this udon different than others is that the noodles are prepared with 2 different flours then pressure cooked.
-The broth is prepared with loads of bonito flakes and kelp to produce a flavorful stock.
+Unlike other restaurants, this eatery makes their udon with 2 different flours and pressure cooks them until soft.
 I ordered the udon and egg bowl (tamagodon) combo, both equally delicious.
 New goal: learn how to make udon broth.

 Part 1: Tsukiji Market